-Homemade fishing oxygen systems for livewells and bait tanks are often made with commercial high pressure oxygen regulators and click style pediatric medical oxygen regulators, air tubing and other components that probably are not cleaned or certified for Pure Oxygen Service @ 50 PSI-2200 PSI.
+Homemade fishing oxygen systems for livewells and bait tanks are often made with commercial high pressure oxygen regulators and cick-style pediatric aluminum medical oxygen regulators, air tubing and other components that has not been cleaned or Certified for Pure Oxygen Service @ 50 PSI-2200 PSI.
 Homemade oxygen systems are often made with components that are neither safe nor compatible for use with pure oxygen or oxygen-enriched service.

 These are commercial, adjustable fish oxygen regulators:

 This homemade fishing oxygen system entrains pure oxygen into a Rule, Inc. electric water pump through a venturi devices on the inlet side of this Rule water pump to make “millions of micro-fine pure oxygen bubbles.” *IMPORTANT – See Rule, Inc. opinion https://oxyedge-chum.com/oxygen-electricity-bait-pumps/

 Air tubing and aquarium tubing that is not cleaned or certified for pure oxygen service contains residual petroleum.
 Oil, petroleum, pure 100% oxygen @ 50 PSI service pressure is a potential fire hazard.
 Air tubing is cheap/inexpensive and often run through wiring chases’ adjacent to live electrical wires (a serious fire hazard).

 Oxygen equipment is often stored in a boat compartment with batteries, live electricity and oil products.
 Some homemade oxygen system builds are not concerned about oxygen enrichment (24% oxygen environments) with electric water pumps, in boat bilges or live electricity inside any oxygen enriched livewells gas spaces.
 Lubricating oxygen equipment with oil and WD-40 to prevent corrosion is also a common fire hazard.